-You need to be cooking your eggs on medium anyway becuase it is the sweet spot for cooking the egg evenly without burning it!
+You need to be cooking your eggs on medium anyway because it is the sweet spot for cooking the egg evenly without burning it!

 One Study found that the body actually processes more of an eggs protein once it is cooked.
 Amazing!

 Hard boiled eggs make a perfect make ahead breakfast.
 Also, keep them in the fridge as a quick snack.
 If you like them warm, put them in a cup of hot water, with the shell still on, and let it sit for a few minutes.

 Easy Cooking Recipes For Kids To Make

 My poor kids can’t eat eggs or dairy :/ but they sure love making chaffles!
 Mostly they love using the waffle iron on their own…and sneaking a few bites.